CryptoServices/cryptoservices.github.io/_posts/2015-09-10-factoring-rsa-keys-with-tls-perfect-forward-secrecy.markdown

 Since the tests were done on a broad scale and not on particular machines, it is obvious that **more are vulnerable to this attack**.
 Also only instances connected to internet that offered TLS on port 443 were tested.
 The vulnerability could potentially exist in any stack using this CRT optimization with RSA.

-The first thing you should do is asses where in your stack the RSA algorithm is used to sign.
+The first thing you should do is assess where in your stack the RSA algorithm is used to sign.
 Does it use CRT?
-If so, does it verifies the signature?
-Note that the blinding techniques we talked about in one of our [cryptography bulletin]() (may first of this year) will not help.
+If so, does it verify the signature?

 ## What can cause your server to produce such erroneous signatures

 They list 5 reasons in the paper:

 * old or vulnerable libraries that have broken operations on integer.
-For example [CVE-2014-3570](https://web.nvd.nist.gov/view/vuln/detail?vulnId=CVE-2014-3570) the square operations of OpenSSL was not working properly for some inputs
+For example [CVE-2014-3570](https://web.nvd.nist.gov/view/vuln/detail?vulnId=CVE-2014-3570) was an issue that caused the square operations of OpenSSL to not work properly for some inputs

 * race conditions, when applications are multithreaded